Alberto Ambrosio, « Incontro a Roma su islam e terrorismo ‒ Quando il dialogo si fa in moschea » in: Osservatore Romano, 13 mai 2016.

 - Josef Dreher, « A collection of theological and mystical texts describing the Prophet Muḥammad: the Jawāhir al-biḥār by Yūsuf b.
 Ismāʿīl al-Nabhānī », Ibidem, p.
 255s.

-Alberto Fabio Ambrosio is Italian and lives part-time in France, part-time in Turkey.
+Alberto Fabio Ambrosio is Italian and lives part-time in France, part-time in Luxembourg.

 He is a temporary teaching and research assistant at University of Lorraine.